 CABRI was established as an international organisation following the ratification of the international agreement by six founding member countries – Ghana, Kenya, Mali, Rwanda, Senegal and South Africa.

 In April 2010 the Republic of Mauritius became a member, followed by the Central African Republic in April 2011.
 In November 2011 the Kingdom of Lesotho joined CABRI, with Liberia and Burkina Faso becoming members in August 2013.
-The Gambia followed in December 2014, Côte d'Ivoire in April 2015, Republic of Guinea in May 2017 and the Federal Republic of Nigeria in January 2018.
+The Gambia followed in December 2014, Côte d'Ivoire in April 2015 and the Republic of Guinea in May 2017.
+In 2018 CABRI welcomed two new members namely, the Federal Republic of Nigeria in January and Benin in March.

 All African countries are invited to become a member state of CABRI through accession to the international agreement according to their own domestic procedures.